MS-Creating-and-Developer/Nmap-scan-automated/README.md

-# scan-nmap-auto
+# nmap-scan-automated
-This is my project to automate the scan nmap
+This is my project to automated the scan nmap.